svonhauske/Interaction-Design-in-The-Wild/2019-04-16-final-project-week-ii.md

 - Small Burrowing Animals: They flee down a burrow or dash under objects like rocks or fallen trees.

 - Arboreal Prey: Birds and tree squirrels.
-T

 The techniques that foxes use to hunts these types of prey is also different, each one unique to the circumstances.